mlswg/mls-protocol/draft-ietf-mls-protocol.md

 An external proposal MUST be sent as a PublicMessage object, since the sender will not have the keys necessary to construct a PrivateMessage object.

-Some types of proposal cannot be sent by an `external` sender.
+Proposals of some types cannot be sent by an `external` sender.
 Among the proposal types defined in this document, only the following types may be sent by an `external` sender: